What a journey it is to be a Christian. It is a blessing indeed– but one that comes with true heart sacrifice.

 I am choosing to forgive myself for unbelief.
 For not trusting God loves me especially when I do not ‘feel’ His love.

 I am choosing to embrace God’s forgiveness and grace.
-I am choosing to allow Him to do the work I have been trying to do on my own in vain.
-To allow His word to dwell richly in me in all wisdom and to transform, mend, renew and free me from the things that have been holding me hostage.
+I am choosing to allow Him to do the work I have been trying to do by my own strength in vain; to allow His word to dwell richly in me in all wisdom and to transform, mend, renew and free me from the things that have been holding me hostage.

 Again, because I am prone to find myself here once more, I am choosing to allow Him to remind me to cast my care upon Him because He cares for me.